johertrich/simple_torch_NFFT/runtime_comparison.md

 ## One-dimensional NFFT

 We use `N=4096`.
-Then the execution times (seconds) for 10 the forward NFFT were the following.
+Then the execution times (seconds) the forward NFFT were the following.

 | batch sizes | pyNFFT3 (CPU) | TorchKbNufft | torch_nfft | simple_torch_NFFT |
 | :---: | :---: | :---: | :---: | :---: |